-Example: for a period of 12 weeks you need to visit the hospital 3 times a week for treatment, which is 40 km from your place of residence.
-In that case, the formula for entitlement to reimbursement is $12 \times 3 \times 40 \times 0.25 = 360$.
+Example: for a period of 12 weeks you need to visit the hospital 3 times a week for treatment, which is 40 kilometres from your place of residence.
+In that case, the calculation is $12 \times 3 \times 40 \times 0.25 = 360$.
+This is higher than 250.
 In this case, you are entitled to patient transport.

 Patient transport also includes the transport of a companion.
 It must be must be medically necessary for the insured party to have a companion, or the insured party must be under the age of sixteen.
-In special cases, we can give our written authorisation for the transport of two companions.
+In special cases, we can give our written authorisation for the transport of 2 companions.